-If a candidate for a natural area, the agreed upon draft designation documents will go to a NAPA Technical Advisory Committee for review.
-Should they suggest changes, these will come back to you for approval.
 If it qualifies, the assessors will seek your input to draft restrictive covenant and management plan documents, establishing what activities you wish to allow and not allow.
 Developed land, buildings, roads, or other infrastructure are not allowed and will be exempted out of the designated areas.
 They will draft these documents and revise until you are comfortable with the content.